-UPDATE: A big thank you to all keynote speakers, participants, discussants, the planning committee, sponsors, and all registered attendees who made this year’s conference a success!
-Please stay tuned for next year’s conference details and associated emails relating to the Journal of Qualitative and Ethnographic Research (JEQR).
+UPDATE: A big thank you to all keynote speakers, participants, discussants, the planning committee, sponsors, and all registered attendees who made last year’s conference a success!
+Please stay tuned for this year’s conference details!

-General Info: The recent 17th Annual Chicago Ethnography Conference was held on the campus of Loyola University Chicago Department of Sociology on Saturday, March 14th, 2015.
+General Info: The upcoming 18th Annual Chicago Ethnography Conference will be held on the campus of DePaul University by the Department of Sociology on Saturday, April 30th, 2016.

 This annual graduate student conference is hosted on a rotating basis by one of several Chicago-area Sociology departments, including DePaul University, Illinois Institute of Technology, Loyola University, Northern Illinois University, Northwestern University, University of Notre Dame, the University of Chicago, and University of Illinois at Chicago.
 The conference provides an opportunity for graduate students to share their ethnographic scholarship with one another and get feedback from faculty and other graduate students based in the Chicago area and beyond.

 2016 Conference Theme: “Beyond the Case Study: Connecting Theory and Generalizability”

 Author, Manufacturing Consent: Changes in the Labor Process Under Monopoly Capitalism